dgaydukov/cert-aws/sa/files/sa.md

 ###### EBS
 EBS (Elastic Block Storage) - simple block storage for EC2.
 After EBS is attached to EC2 you can format it with desired file system.
 It automatically replicated within AZ to provide higher durability (yet if AZ failed it would be unaccessible).
-Yet this replication is to protect against aws component failure, if you want to protect against human failure you have to use RAID.
+This replication is to protect against aws component failure, if you want to protect against human failure you have to use RAID.
 RAID (Redundant Array of Inexpensive/Independent Disks) - data storage virtualization technology that combines multiple physical disks into one or more logical units for the purposes of data redundancy and performance improvement.
 RAID is accomplished at software level, so you can use any configuration as long as it supported by OS.
 There are 2 main types:
 * raid 0 (stripe multiple volumes together) - I/O performance is more important than fault-tolerance (can be good for database, cause fault tolerance is achieved by read-replicas)
 * raid 1 (mirror your data for extra redundancy) - fault tolerance is more important than I/O performance raid 5 & raid 6 - are not recommended to use with ebs, cause they would decrease performance by 20-30% compared to raid 0.
 If you have 2 io1 500GB with 4000 IOPS you can:
 * raid 0 - 1000GB with 8000 IOPS & 1000 MB/s
 * raid 1 - 500GB with 4000 IOPS & 500 MB/s
 RAID snapshot - use ebs multi-volume snapshot for it.
+Take a look at `sa/cloudformation/ec2-ebs-raid.yml` for raid details.
 Most AMI (Amazon Machine Images) are backed by Amazon EBS, and use an EBS volume to boot EC2 instances.
 You can attach multiple EBS to single EC2, but single EBS can only be attached to 1 EC2 at the same time.
 EBS allows to create point-in-time snapshots (backup) and store them in s3.
 You can make snapshot available to other aws accounts so they can create ec2 from it.
-Snapshots are store in amazon s3 bucket (not in your bucket, so you don't have full control of it, you can't go to bucket and download snapshot) yet you can:
+Snapshots are stored in amazon s3 bucket (not in your bucket, so you don't have full control of it, you can't go to bucket and download snapshot) yet you can:
 * create & delete
 * recover
 * copy to other region
-If you copy snapshot with another CMK - complete new non-incremental copy of snapshot is created.
+If you copy snapshot with another CMK - complete new non-incremental copy of snapshot is created, cause volume need to be reencrypted.
 When you take snapshot of running ebs, it would be available immediately (there is no delay).
 But when you recover snapshot ebs is read immediately, but data is loaded lazily.
 IOPS vs Throughput vs Bandwidth
 * IOPS - number of read/write operations per second, good for transactional db where we need to make lot of small writes
     * General Purpose SSD (gp2) - boot volumes, low-latency apps